The loss landscape of deep linear neural networks: a second-order analysis: Introduction

+Despite the fact that they are rarely used to solve real-world applications\footnote{They indeed compute a linear map between the input and output spaces.}, many recent works have focused on linear neural networks.
+These studies are motivated by the fact that the empirical risk of linear networks is nonconvex and shares similar properties with practical nonlinear neural networks.
+Indeed, as shown in \cite{saxe2014exact}, linear networks exhibit nonlinear learning phenomena similar to those seen during the optimization of nonlinear networks, including long plateaus followed by rapid transitions to lower error solutions.
+Also, the implicit regularization phenomena observed for nonlinear networks \citep{safran2022effective,timor2023implicit,jacot2022implicit,marion2024implicit,belkin2021fit,bartlett2021deep} occurs also for linear networks (see the paragraph on this topic below).
+Studying these phenomena for linear networks is a good starting point for rigorous work.

 The study of linear neural networks can be divided into two categories.
-The first line of research is about the geometric landscape of the empirical risk for linear neural networks, while the second line is about the trajectory of gradient descent dynamics in linear networks.
-Our work lies within the first category. \\
+The first line of research studies the geometric landscape of the empirical risk.
+The second line studies the trajectory of gradient descent dynamics in linear networks.
+Our work falls into the first category. \\